RareBreeds/Orbits/manual/docs/index.md

 Inverts the Euclidean algorithm.
 When this switch is on on-beats become off-beats and off-beats become on-beats.
 Visually you can tell this is enabled by the on-beats being represented as empty circles rather than whole ones.

 ![Invert](img/invert.png)

+### RND : Input, Rising Edge Sensitive, Schmitt triggered (Since v2.0.4)
+When triggered randomizes the parameters selected by the Randomize Filter context menu item.

+### Sync : Input (Since v2.0.4)

+The sync button lets you manually click to sync.

 ### CV : Input
 All manually controlled inputs are also CV controllable.